Hints of future etheric force technology

 This leads to speculations regarding this third force as the etheric force previously called Vril/Tao in the Atlantean culture, and how Steiner's hints relate to this.

-Case 1 - Moral machine technology (RS hint 1)
+Case 1 - Moral machine technology - vibrational resonance (RS hint 1)

 Rudolf Steiner gave hints of a future technology that will be related to the level of morality of the person that will control the machine by individual powers.
 He made reference to Keely and his engine.
 We can call this 'moral machine technology': only people with certain moral qualities will be able to use these machines.
 (1906-01-02-GA093, 1906-02-12-GA097, 1916-12-18-GA173A).
 In summary these statements say: